 Nominal Life Time

-The nominal life can be estimated using the following formula.
-The nominal life represents the number of revolutions (in millions) at which 90% of all bearings of the same type under the same load and speed will achieve before material fatigue occurs:
+The nominal life time can be estimated with the following equation.
+The nominal life time designates the number of revolutions (in millions) at the same load and speed that 90% of all bearings of the same type achieve before material fatigue occurs:

 L = (C/P)10/3